Local Network Access

 [TREND-MICRO]

 TrendMicro node.js HTTP server listening on localhost can execute commands.
-URL: https://code.google.com/p/google-security-research/issues/detail?id=693
+URL: https://bugs.chromium.org/p/project-zero/issues/detail?id=693

 Issues Index

 The remote endpoint concept is not specified in [FETCH] yet, hence this is still handwaving to some extent.
-[Issue #33]

-Reevaluate this after implementation experience.
+Re-evaluate this after implementation experience.